ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 \int^{2\pi R}_0 \int^{2\pi}_0 \int^a_0     r  \left(n_0(1-r^2/a^2)^{\alpha_n}\right) \ dr \ d\theta \ dz
 $$

-Since our density function is only a function of $r$, and the torus is symmetric around its center, the integration simplifies to integrating over $r$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cyclindrical height / torus length, leading to:
+Since our density function is only a function of $r$, and the torus is symmetric around its center, the integration simplifies to integrating over $r$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cyclindrical height and torus length, leading to:

 $$
 4\pi^2R \int^a_0     r  \left(n_0(1-r^2/a^2)^{\alpha_n}\right) \ dr